Hardwood Floor Moisture Problems: Learn the Warning Signs

 Cupping: This is when the edges of a board are higher than its center, due to moisture which causes the wood to expand.
 This can occur after water spills onto the floor and is absorbed by the wood.
 However, usually high RH is the culprit.
 As the wood expands, compression can result as the boards are crushed together, deforming the boards at the edges.
 Cupping is caused by a moisture imbalance through the thickness of the wood.
 The wood is wetter on the bottom of the board than on the top surface, which dries quicker than the bottom.
 Cupping most often appears after the floor has been installed and may or may not be an installation issue.

 Crowning: The opposite of cupping, crowning occurs when a board’s center is higher than its edges.
 A common cause is moisture exposure or imbalance.
 If the surface of the floor is left exposed to water or left in humid conditions for an extended period of time, the moisture can saturate the wood flooring and cause crowning.
-Another cause is that the floor was previously cupped, but was sanded before the MC returned back to its normal state.
-In this case the floor should be given time to dry before sanding.
+Another cause is that the floor was previously cupping, but was sanded before the MC returned back to its normal state.
+In this case, the floor should be given time to dry before sanding.
 The sanding process can cause the raised edges of the board to flatten while lifting up the middle of the board if the floor is sanded while the boards remain cupped and moisture is still present.

 Buckling: This is the most extreme reaction to moisture in a hardwood floor.
 This occurs when the wood flooring actually pulls up from the subfloor, lifting several inches in one or more places.
 Fortunately, this is not a common occurrence.
 Buckling happens most often after a floor has been flooded for an extended period of time.
 If caught early, spot repair and replacement may be possible.
 Once the standing water is removed, several boards can be taken up from the floor so that the air can circulate across and below the floor.
 Once the floor has dried to a more stable moisture level, repairs can usually be made.